geckooooo/absclock/README.md

 * Resolution is determined by what temporal elements, if any, are omitted from the far right.

 _To do:_
-* Figure out how to represent the time between the Big Bang and the Hadean. (complication: all geologic elements don't exist before the Hadean)
-* Figure out how to represent B.C.E. dates
+* Figure out how to represent B.C.E. dates (negative values?)
 * Possibly add a way to express durations for cyclical time elements (e.g. something starting at 2pm lasting for an hour could have an hour element of `14-15`)